Pitch invasion: Southeastern Conference penalties

-Vanderbilt, South Carolina and Missouri had been fined $25,000 for second offence violations, but most SEC schools were fined $5,000.
+Vanderbilt, South Carolina, and Missouri had been fined $25,000 for second offense violations, but most SEC schools were fined $5,000.
 Missouri's fine is notable in that their second violation occurred after only three years as a member of the SEC: both came when supporters flooded Faurot Field after the team clinched a trip to the SEC Championship Game, in 2013 and 2014.

-LSU was fined $100,000 for a second offense following its victory 13 October 2018 vs. Georgia.
-Its first offense was 25 October 2014 following a victory over Ole Miss, drawing just a $5,000 fine.
-LSU fans twice tore down the goalposts in 2000, following victories over Tennessee and Alabama, but did not invade the Tiger Stadium pitch again until 2014.
+LSU was fined $100,000 for a second offense following its victory October 13, 2018, against Georgia.
+Its first offense was October 25, 2014, following a victory over Ole Miss, drawing just a $5,000 fine.
+LSU fans twice tore down the goalposts in 2000, following victories over Tennessee and Alabama, but did not invade the Tiger Stadium field again until 2014.
 The goalposts remained intact during the 2014 and 2018 incidents.

-Auburn became the first SEC institution to be fined the maximum of $250,000, following its football victory over Alabama on 25 November 2017.
+Auburn became the first SEC institution to be fined the maximum of $250,000, following its football victory over Alabama on November 25, 2017.
 This came on top of violations following Auburn victories over Alabama in football in 2013 and Kentucky in men's basketball in 2016.
-Auburn was fined another $250,000 after fans stormed the field following its Iron Bowl victory on 30 November 2019.
+Auburn was fined another $250,000 after fans stormed the field following its Iron Bowl victory on November 30, 2019.

-Arkansas was fined $250,000 when its fans stormed the field after a victory over Texas on 11 September 2021.
-Two weeks later, Kentucky was hit with a $250,000 fine following a victory over Florida.
+Arkansas was fined $250,000 when its fans stormed the field after a victory over Texas on September 11, 2021.
+Two weeks later, Kentucky was hit with a $250,000 fine following a victory over Florida, the Wildcats' first home win over the Gators since 1986.

+In 2022, LSU was hit with two $250,000 fines following successive home wins over Ole Miss and Alabama.
+The goalposts remained standing following both incidents.

+Missouri became the first institution to be fined $100,000 for a first offense following a last-second upset win over #15 Kansas State after the game ended on an SEC record 61-yard successful field goal.
+Ole Miss became the second two weeks later when it defeated LSU.
+The Rebels were fined an additional $75,000 for fans throwing debris onto the field at various times during the game.